tthoma24/resume/README.md

 *   Avid Zulip user at MIT

 ## Other

-## Web Development
 ### HTML/CSS, Apache, Wordpress
-*   Maintenance and updates of GNS Healthcare Wordpress installation
+*	Maintenance and updates of Wordpress installations
-*   Worked with IT and Marketing team to coordinate and execute a move of web server into our AWS environment
+*   Move of Wordpress install into AWS from a third party VM
+*	Configuration of Apache vhosts, htaccess, and SSL

 ###	Drupal
 *   Worked with other IS&T students and staff to deploy a new website for the Residential Computing team in the IS&T Helpdesk